Signed in as:

 Located just 10 minutes north of Moscow, Idaho, we are nestled in the rolling hills of the Palouse.

 "Discovered in 1805 by Lewis and Clark, the Palouse is a geologic wonder unlike any other area.
 Mesmerizing beauty and a sweeping landscape of rolling hills and plateaus greet visitors to this distinctive region north of the Snake River in Southeast Washington and North Central Idaho.
 This is the place simply to drive leisurely along and gently curving highways, sprinkled with antique shops and wineries, with easy access to hiking and biking and above all, photography.
-If you ever needed to stop the world and relax, this is the place for it.
-This land was originally occupied by the nomadic Palus tribe, renowned as expert equestrians.
-It is generally thought that French-Canadian fur traders converted the name of the tribe to the more familiar French word pelouse, which means "land with short thick grass."
-The area has since become known for growing wheat and legumes and is home to small towns with a rich history and charm.
-Pullman, Washington and Moscow, Idaho are the main hub communities.
-Settlers came to the area in 1871, for the abundant grassland and available timber for building.

 The rolling hills of the Palouse offer a unique agricultural experience for local farmers.
 In the spring, the loess hills are bright green and speckled with an array of beautiful wildflowers.
 Before harvest in the fall, the hills are brushed with the golden colors of ripe crops, and some fields are filled with bright yellow canola.
 Area crops include wheat, barley, peas, lentils, chickpeas, garbanzo beans, and canola.
 Peas, lentils and chickpeas have been grown on the Palouse for over 100 years, generally as rotation crops with wheat.
 Farmers appreciate the special nitrogen-fixing properties of these three crops, whose roots gathenitrogen from the air and fix it into the soil surrounding the roots.
 This natural process helps reduce the farmers' dependence on commercial fertilizers, and this nitrogen benefit remains even after harvest, giving a boost to the wheat crop that is planted on that same field in the next season." - Moscow Chamber of Commerce